-The TSC2111 provides three different resolutions for the ADC: 8, 10 or 12 bits.
-Lower resolutions are often practical for measurements such as touch pressure.
+The AIC29 provides three different resolutions for the ADC: 8, 10 or 12 bits.
 Performing the conversions at lower resolution reduce the amount of time it takes for the ADC to complete its conversion process, which lowers power consumption.

 Conversion Clock and Conversion Time